jadebono/bitscope/README.md

 ## `Subscription and Logging in`

 A user can search for addresses and transaction ids, with the values expressed in BTC.
 But for more functionality, the user can create an account.
 Account registration consists of inputting name, surname, email, and choosing a username, password and currency preference.
-Once the user has created an account, the user can log in by clicking on the profile icon on the extreme right of the navigation bar.
+Once the user has created an account, the user can log in by clicking on the profile roundel on the extreme right of the navigation bar.
 Once a user is logged in, the profile icon will turn orange indicating that a session is active.
 Values will then be provided in the preferred currency.
 To terminate the session, the user will have to log out manually or else the session will expire in 4 hours.

 ## `dependencies`